Capt-J-Kirk/DroneProject/README.md

 Download and install Blender
 - reason: the meshes are rendered by blender.
-- if they are still not showing. right-click on the project folder and find the action called, re-import ...
+- if they are still not showing. right-click on the project folder inside the open unity project and find the action called, re-import.

 Next go to: https://github.com/Capt-J-Kirk/DroneProject
 - clone this project.